DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 version = port.readString()
 ```

-and maybe other functions (as we will see below).
+and maybe other functions (as we will see below) so we can focus on the device, not the communication with the device.
 The class `CommunicationPort` serves this purpose and can be found [here](https://github.com/DCC-Lab/PyHardwareLibrary/blob/ea4b05308662a26b583c6477c41b1cfb2cdc776f/hardwarelibrary/communication/communicationport.py).
-The idea here will be to always go through two key functions to read and write data (which will be highly specific to the port being used by the subclass), and code any other functions to go through those.
+The idea is to always go through two key functions to read and write data (which will be highly specific to the port being used by the subclass), and code any other functions to go through those.
 Here are the basic primitive functions that we need for any kind of port:

 1. `open()` the port
 2. `flush()` the port of any remaining characters (in case of errors, and when opening).